mirkobunse/CriticalDifferenceDiagrams.jl/README.md

     df,
-    :classifier_name, # the name of the treatment column :dataset_name,    # the name of the observation column :accuracy         # the name of the outcome column )
+    :classifier_name, # the name of the treatment column :dataset_name,    # the name of the observation column :accuracy;         # the name of the outcome column maximize_outcome=true # compute ranks for minimization (default) or maximization )

 # export to svg; also possible are .tex and .pdf files